kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 ## Install flutter

-Install flutter **3.13.9**, which is the same version supported by flutter-webOS, although the latest version of flutter supported is 3.22.2, here you
+Install flutter **3.13.9**, which is the version supported by flutter-webOS, although the latest version of flutter supported is 3.22.2.

-You MUST install the same-version flutter (3.13.9) as flutter-webOS.
+You **MUST** install the same-version flutter (3.13.9) as flutter-webOS.

 ``` shell
 $ git clone https://github.com/flutter/flutter.git